stephbaker23/GardenMonitoring/README.md

 # GardenMonitoring
-Starter code related to the garden monitoring project at JCU
+Starter code and instruction booklets relating to the garden monitoring project at JCU